Sarindar Dhaliwal: Biography

-It was Dhaliwal's own lived experience of racism in the West that nurtured her love of colour.
+It was Dhaliwal's own lived experience of racism that nurtured her love of colour.
 However, all colors are equal for her.
 In Corner Flags and Corner Shops (mixed media installation, 2013) depicting a racist incidence even on the soccer field, she paints in multicoloured butterflies on white paper, to point out that colours are natural and racism is not a part of nature.